mmoayyed/mmoayyed.github.io/_posts/2020-04-10-proof-reading-html-from-markdown.md

 ---
 layout:     post
 title:      Validate Generated HTML from Markdown
-summary:    HTMLProofer is a set of tests to validate your HTML output.
-These tests check if your image references are legitimate, if they have alt tags or if your internal links are working, and so on.
-It's intended to be an all-in-one checker for your output.
-In this post, you will learn how to validate and verify your HTML documents that are generated from markdown sources.
+summary:    In this post, you will learn how to validate and verify your HTML documents that are generated from markdown sources using HTMLProofer.
 published: true
 tags:       [CAS]
 ---